IAA-InvCodes/P-MILOS/README.md

   12. Number of iterations required
   13. chisqr value of the fit

   The file name of the output models is constructed from the name of the Stokes profiles cube, adding the string '_mod.fits'.
-For example, if the observed profiles are stored in the cube *2014.09.28_09:18:00_xtalk_t006.fits*, the atmospheres resulting from the inversion will be written in  *2014.09.28_09:18:00_xtalk_t006_mod.fits* and the best-fit profiles in *2014.09.28_09:18:00_xtalk_t006_stokes.fits.* To save on disk space, the user may decide not to write the resulting best-fit profiles setting the corresponding option in the .minit file.
+For example, if the observed profiles are stored in the cube *2014.09.28_09:18:00_xtalk_t006.fits*, the atmospheres resulting from the inversion will be written in  *2014.09.28_09:18:00_xtalk_t006_mod.fits* and the best-fit profiles in *2014.09.28_09:18:00_xtalk_t006_stokes.fits.* To save on disk space, the user may decide not to write the best-fit profiles, setting the corresponding option in the .minit file.